Graph Contrastive Learning with Cross-view Reconstruction: Experiments

 \section{Experiments}

-In this section, we demonstrate the empirical evaluation results of ACDGCL on public graph benchmark datasets.
-Ablation study and robustness analysis are conducted to evaluate the effectiveness of the designs in ACDGCL.
-We provide the dataset statistics, training details and more analysis about hyperparameters in the Appendix.
+In this section, we demonstrate the empirical evaluation results of GraphCV on public graph benchmark datasets under different settings.
+Ablation study and hyper-parameter analysis are also conducted to evaluate the effectiveness of the designs in GraphCV.
+We further compare the robustness of GraphCV with the adversarial training-based GCL method.
+More content about dataset statistics, training details and other empirical analysis are provided in the Appendix.